All Episodes

 Structure your taxes so that when you file, maybe even owe a little bit.

-You know, uh the Monday of this week, I think I said pose a little question.
+You know, Monday of this week, I think, I said, pose a little question.

 What happens if Huckabee wins Iowa?

-Do you realize how that would throw all of conventional wisdom out the window?
+Do you realize how that would throw all the conventional wisdom out the window?

-And uh what what happens if uh Hillary is not the Democrat nominee?
+And what happens if Hillary is not the Democrat nominee?

 Everybody's got all this stuff already over with.

-According to a CBS News New York Times poll, Romney is 27% Huckabee.
+According to a CBS News New York Times poll, Romney is 27% Huckabee, a strong second 21.

 Just another example, folks, of how if you listen to this program, you are on the cutting edge of societal evolution.

-You know, we normally don't talk about Paris Hilton on this program, but this one I can't I j I just I can't let this go.
+You know, we normally don't talk about Paris Hilton on this program, but this one I can't, I just, I can't let this go.

-Paris Hilton is being praised by conversational uh conserved two.
+Paris Hilton is being praised by conversational concert Touhee.

 Take two.